Top Tourist Attractions In Vienna

 Sigmund Freud Museum:

 Dedicated to the life story of Sigmund Freud, the Father of Modern Psychology, this museum dates back to 1971 and houses a documentary center in his old rooms where he spent 47 years of his life.
 Special exhibitions and modern art collections display the effect of psychoanalysis on art and society.
-If you enjoy the complexities of the human mind, you will find this as a very interesting place to go to in Vienna.
+If you enjoy the complexities of the human mind, you will find this as a very interesting place to visit in Vienna.

 Prater is a large natural park tucked between the river Danube and Danube canal.
 The Haputallee (main avenue) is the main artery lined with chestnut trees and the park also has a narrow gauge railway to take you around.
 Other attractions in the Prater are the Prater Ziehrer Monument, a statue of composer CM Ziehrer, the Prater Museum, a Planetarium, the Liliputbahn miniature steam railroad and Madame Tussauds which features wax figures of several celebrities.